FirelyTeam/firely-docs/vonk/administration_api.rst

 Database
 --------

-The Administration API uses a database separately from the main 'Vonk Data' database.
+The Administration API uses a database separately from the main 'Firely Server Data' database.
 Historically, SQL Server, MongoDB and Memory are supported as databases for the Administration API.
 |br| As of Vonk version 0.7.1, SQLite is advised for this, and we have made that the default configuration.
 See :ref:`configure_sqlite` on how to configure for this.